scinii/SHLegends-OptimalRecruitment/README.md

 #  Optimal Recruitment Tool for Stronghold Legends

-A tool for optimal troop recruitment for Stronghold Legends

 ##  Inputs

 The tool uses two datasets (that can be found in the installation folder):